resque/resque/docs/HOOKS.md

   backend.

 * `after_perform`: Called with the job args after it performs.
-Uncaught exceptions will propagate up to the `Resque::Failure` backend.
+Uncaught exceptions will propagate up to the `Resque::Failure` backend. *Note: If the job fails, `after_perform` hooks will not be run.*

 * `around_perform`: Called with the job args.
 It is expected to yield in order to perform the job (but is not required to do so).
 It may handle exceptions